 \subsubsection{Bottle Estimation Model}

-For the model to estimate the type of bottle, 99 out of a total of 100 samples (20 samples $\times$ 5 bottles) of all bottles were used for training, and the estimation accuracy was tested on 50 segments extracted from the remaining 1 sample of data not used for training.
-The accuracy was calculated using the leave-one-session-out (LOSO) algorithm so that all 100 samples were test data, and the average values of accuracy for each bottle are shown in \tabref{result_5}.
-Average is the mean value of the accuracies shown in the table.
+For the model to estimate the type of bottle, 99 out of a total of 100 samples (20 samples $\times$ 5 bottles) of all bottles were used for training, and the estimation accuracy was tested on 50 segments extracted from the remaining one sample of data not used for training.
+The accuracy was calculated using the leave-one-session-out (LOSO) algorithm so that all 100 samples were test data.
+The average values of accuracy for each bottle are listed in \tabref{result_5}, where ``Average'' is the mean value of all accuracies.
 All results are rounded to the fourth decimal place.
-The confusion matrix, which sums all the estimation results, is shown in \figref{confusion_matrix_5}, and the evolution of the average loss for each bottle during the traning phase is shown in \figref{loss}.
+The confusion matrix, which sums all the estimation results, is shown in \figref{confusion_matrix_5}, and the evolution of the average loss for each bottle during the training phase is shown in \figref{loss}.
 The confusion matrix represents the number of actual labels input vertically and the number of estimated labels output horizontally.\par

-As a result, an estimation accuracy of 0.642 on average was achieved.
+The results showed that an average estimation accuracy of 0.642 was achieved.
 The high accuracy compared to the chance-level accuracy of 0.2 for the 5-class classification suggests that it is possible to estimate the type of bottle using the pouring sound.
 On the other hand, Bottle C had the worst accuracy of 0.559 in each bottle.
-Here, we checked the confusion matrix and found that data that actually belongs to Bottle A was mis-estimated as Bottle C. This indicates that the pouring sounds of Bottle A and Bottle C may have been similar, possibly due to their similar shape and bore size.
+We checked the confusion matrix and found that data actually belonging to Bottle A was mistakenly estimated as belonging to Bottle C. This indicates that the pouring sounds of Bottle A and Bottle C may have been similar, possibly due to their similar shape and bore size.

 \begin{table}[!t]